Project structure#

 Where the source code of the project is hosted.

-Additional ways of contributing to the source code.
+Ways of contributing to the source code.

 Ideally, the CONTRIBUTING.md

-file for a PyAnsys project should be pointing
+file for a PyAnsys project should link

-# Contributing
+# Contribute

 The CONTRIBUTORS.md